krisfoster/front-end-nd-portfolio/README.md

 ### Building

 You don't need to build as the compiled less files are inclued in the css dir.
-But ifyou wanted to you would proabbly do the following:
+But if you wanted to you would proabbly do the following:

     grunt

+But you definitely *DO* need to installthe deps. using bower as the page relies on these being present.

 ## Images